 - Make home health care easier and reduce the risk of injuries to caregivers

 - Welcome friends and relatives to a more accessible home

 - Ensure that home modifications add value to the home for future resale

 See the links below for more about home modifications.

 Universal Design refers to products and living environments that are usable by everyone to the greatest extent possible regardless of a person’s age or ability.
 Examples of Universal Design are everywhere yet we seldom notice them.
 Opening a door using a levered handle is easier than using a round doorknob whether you are a person with arthritis or carrying a child.
 Spaces without stairs, steps or raised thresholds are easier to navigate whether you are using mobility aids like a walker or wheelchair or you are pushing a stroller or rolling luggage.

 We use Universal Design planning principles, building products and installation techniques to make new homes and existing rooms or spaces that are safe and accessible as well as aesthetically appealing and functional.
 This approach guarantees that our projects work well for a wide variety of people with different needs over long periods of time.

 See the links below for more about Universal Design.

 Aging-In-Place refers to the ability to live in your own home and community safely, independently and comfortably, regardless of age, income or ability.
-It describes a model for providing a wide range of community-based services to older adults living in their own home rather than group or institutional settings.
-Typical services include assistance with housekeeping, laundry, errands and grocery shopping, meals and prescription delivery, home health care, medication reminders and caregiving.
-Aging-In-Place housing services include remodeling contractors, handymen, carpenters, plumbers and electricians with experience doing home modifications associated with the specific needs of older adults.
+It provides a wide range of community-based services to older adults living in their own home rather than group or institutional settings.
+Typical services include assistance with housekeeping, laundry, errands, grocery shopping, meals, prescription delivery, home health care, medication reminders and caregiving.
+Aging-In-Place also includes housing services like remodeling contractors, handymen, carpenters, plumbers and electricians with experience doing home modifications that address the specific needs of older adults.

 See the links below for more about Aging-In-Place.